interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 5. If Vault1 releases the BTC to Vault2 correctly and submits the proof on time, Vault1's DOT collateral is released - Vault2 has now fully replaced Vault1.

-6. **Optional**: Vault1 can be required to provide some additional DOT collateral as griefing protection, to prevent Vault1 from holding Vault2's DOT collateral locked in the BTC-Parachain without ever finalizing the redeem protocol (transfer of BTC).
+6. **Optional**: Vault1 can be required to provide some additional DOT collateral as griefing protection, to prevent Vault1 from holding Vault2's DOT collateral locked in the BTC Parachain without ever finalizing the redeem protocol (transfer of BTC).

 Scalars